Being safe online

 It is also worth clearing your browsing history, cookies (pieces of data sent by a website to your browser) and cache (where your browser saves copies of websites you have visited) after you have used your computer or mobile device.
 The method for doing this will depend on your browser.
-If you are unsure what browser you are using the following online tool will tell you.
 The Living Without Abuse website contains detailed information on how to clear website data from your browser.
 However, it is also worth checking in the help menu of your browser as new versions of existing web browsers are released the process for deleting this information may change.

 Another way to protect your privacy is to set up a password or PIN for your computer or mobile device that ensures that only you can access it.
 Change the password regularly and ensure that you are the only one that knows it.
 Advice on how to set up a password or PIN can be found from the manufacturer of your device.

 Although social media can offer victims of abuse a support network, it can also potentially be used by abusers to harass, intimidate and monitor people.
 Facebook and Twitter are the two major social media platforms and both have different ways to manage your privacy and safety when using them.
 It is worth visiting the Facebook Safety Centre and reading their privacy basics as well as reading the information on the Twitter Safety Centre website.